 Charles Rennie Mackintosh’s Oak Room: V&A Dundee

-Celebrate Mackintosh 150 with a cocktail
+Mackintosh 150 cocktail

 Inspired by the great Charles Rennie Mackintosh and his rose motif, The Principal Grand Central Glasgow has unveiled their bespoke Bouquet of Roses cocktail menu in the iconic Champagne Central.
 Each cocktail is named after a different coloured rose, infused with a beautiful blend of ingredients - check out the full Mackintosh inspired menu.

-If you’re planning to travel from Scotland’s other cities to celebrate Mackintosh’s 150th anniversary, ScotRail make getting to Glasgow easy.
+If you’re planning to travel from Scotland’s other cities to experience Mackintosh’s 150th anniversary, ScotRail make getting to Glasgow easy.
 The city has direct rail links to all of Scotland’s major cities, with trains every 15 minutes from Edinburgh and at least every hour from Dundee and Aberdeen.
 You’ll get the best value fares when you travel off-peak and can also save up to 65% when you book up to 12 weeks in advance.

 For over 50s, ScotRail’s Club 50 scheme offers a year-round 20% discount for members, as well as seasonal flat fare promotions.